pbremer/pbremer.github.io/about.md

 permalink: /about/
 ---

 My name is Patrick Bremer.
-Please refer to my LinkedIn profile for more information [LinkedIn](www.linkedin.com/in/patrick-bremer-1b358a124)
+Please refer to my LinkedIn profile for more information.

+[LinkedIn](www.linkedin.com/in/patrick-bremer-1b358a124)